The internet never forgets and a lot of information is outdated to say the least.

 1 The below mentioned ‘Yotellevo’ Crazy expensive!

 2 Ask your landlord or the porter of your hotel.
-This will ad 10 to 30 to the price depending how naive you look.
+This will ad 20 to 80 to the price depending how gullible you look.

 4 Drive the hard bargain yourself and go to the Viazul station.
 Lots of taxi’s there that want to take you anywhere.
 Get there before the bus for your destination leaves.
-Once it is gone prices go up.
+Once it is gone prices go up (DUH).

 This is a quote I received from yotellevocuba for Havana-Camaguey (560 km):